As if tales of murder aren't weird enough, there are some slayings that get stranger as time keeps passing.

 Despite Ted's arrest, David had trouble believing his brother was the Unabomber.
 "I had never seen him violent, not toward me, not toward anyone.
 I tended to see his anger turned inward."see more on Ted Kaczynski

-The story of Charles Manson, his life, murders, and his "family" is full of more strange twists than an M. Night Shyamalan retrospective, but one of the weirdest twists is the "murder" of Bernard Crowe.
-Before his infamous murders, Manson was in a dispute over drug money with Crowe.
+The story of Charles Manson, his life, and his "family" is full of more strange twists than an M. Night Shyamalan retrospective, but one of the weirdest twists is the mystery of Bernard Crowe.
+Before his infamous actions, Manson was in a dispute over drug money with Crowe.
 Worried about the money, and Crowe's affiliation with the Black Panthers, Manson went over to Crowe's apartment and shot him.

-Manson thought he killed Crowe, and when he was arrested for the Tate and LaBianca murders of 1969, he included Crowe as one of his victims.
+Manson thought he took Crowe's life, and when he was arrested for fatally harming Tate and LaBianca in 1969, he included Crowe as one of his victims.
 Except Crowe was alive.
 He had never gone to the police about the shooting, never told any of his fellow Black Panthers about it, and never retaliated against Manson, leaving the cult leader to believe Crowe was dead.

 Susan Atkins - a member of the Mason family - wrote in her book The Myth of Helter Skelter that Manson didn't realize Crowe was alive until he was arrested for a crime unrelated to Manson.see more on Charles Manson